vedph/pythia-app/README.md

 2. update version in `env.js` and `ng build --configuration production`
 3. `docker build . -t vedph2020/pythia-app:0.0.2 -t vedph2020/pythia-app:latest` (replace with the current version).

-Note: The official [postgres image](https://hub.docker.com/_/postgres/) will import and execute all SQL files placed in that folder.
+Note: The official [postgres image](https://hub.docker.com/_/postgres/) will import and execute all SQL files placed in a specific folder.
 So something like:

 ```yaml
 services: